sib-swiss/unix-first-steps-training/README.md

 At the end of the course you should:

 * Be able to execute most of the basic Linux / UNIX commands.
-* Be able to build complex and combined commands using various parameters
+* Be able to build simple pipelines by combining different UNIX commands.
 * Be sufficiently skilled for further courses requiring basics of Linux / UNIX, like HPC or NGS courses.